"Man is timid and apologetic;

 -- Ralph Waldo Emerson

 Standing on tiptoes to foresee the future. . . my reverted eye laments the past, both often heedless of the riches that surround me.
 This would make me think that the present is not where I want to be because of whatever it is in the present that I do not want; however, being present has nothing whatsoever to do with that.
-It is more an acknowledgement that there is no such thing as the past, or the future, and that all there ever is would be right now.
-All of our actions, can only be done now.
+It is more an acknowledgment that there is no such thing as the past or the future, and that all there ever is would be right now.
+All of our actions can only be done now.
 Our decisions can only be now.
 All of life is right now.
 To miss the awe of that moment is to not be present.